lucas-koontz/DeliveryPartner/README.md

 }
 ```

 ### 1.2.
 Load partner by id:
 Return a specific partner by its `id` with all the fields presented above.
 #### Solution

-In order to create a new partner, you can use `retrievePartner` mutation.
+In order to retrieve an existing partner, you can use `retrievePartner` query.

 *Example*: